camptocamp/c2cgeoportal/doc/developer/documentation_infrastructure.rst

 .. note::

     The initial ``git clone`` of cgxp, and the cron configuration are managed by puppet.
-Contrary to c2cgeoportal there's no need for a GitHub deploy key, as the CGXP repository is public.
+Contrary to c2cgeoportal there is no need for a GitHub deploy key, as the CGXP repository is public.